Raknoche/Raknoche.github.io/_posts/2016-07-12-MakingAWebsite.md

 To give you an idea of where to start when customizing your website, I've provided a list of some of the initial changes I made to this website's theme:

 * Updated my **_config.yml** file to contain my personal information, and to fix some build issues that I ran into
-* Customized my sidebar by combining and editting code from the Hyde and Lanyon .css and HTML files
+* Customized my sidebar by combining and editing code from the Hyde and Lanyon .css and HTML files
-* Edited my **index.html** file change the layout of the homepage.
+* Edited my **index.html** file to change the layout of the homepage.
 * Added excerpt seperators to enable summaries of each blog post.
-You can do this by adding an excerpt_seperator to your **\_config.yml** file, including that separator between the summary and the content in your blog post Markdown files, and displaying only the `post.excerpt` content in **index.html**.
-See [Jekyll's information](https://jekyllrb.com/docs/posts/) on post excerpts for more details.
+You can do this by adding an [excerpt_seperator]([Jekyll's information](https://jekyllrb.com/docs/posts/)) to your **\_config.yml** file, including that separator between the summary and the content in your blog post Markdown files, and displaying only the `post.excerpt` content in **index.html**.
 * Added a comments section to my **\_includes** folder by following [Perfectly Random's guide](http://www.perfectlyrandom.org/2014/06/29/adding-disqus-to-your-jekyll-powered-github-pages/)
 * Added google analytics to my **\_includes** folder by following [Michael Lee's guide](https://michaelsoolee.com/google-analytics-jekyll/)
 * Added social media links to my **\_incldues** folder by following [Aleksandar Todorovic's guide](https://blog.r3bl.me/en/simple-social-media-links-jekyll/)